tihomirt/Test-Assignment-Simple/README.md

 Download the code

-From the root directory of the project run the command:
+From the root directory of the project - where the pom.xml exists - run the command:

 mvn clean test